continue-revolution/sd-webui-segment-anything/README.md

 ## News

 - `2023/04/12`: [Feature] Mask expansion enabled.
 Thanks [@jordan-barrett-jm](https://github.com/jordan-barrett-jm) for your great contribution!
 - `2023/04/14`: [Feature] [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) support with full feature released in master branch!
 Check it out and use text prompt to automatically generate masks!
 Also use `Batch Process` tab to get LoRA/LyCORIS training set!
 Note that when you firstly initiate WebUI you may need to wait some time for GroundingDINO to be built.
-Also make sure that you have access to GitHub on your terminal, otherwise you may need to install manually.
+Also make sure that you have access to GitHub on your terminal, otherwise you may need to install manually. `cd` to `${sd-webui-sam}/` and run `git checkout 99a0fe5` on the terminal to revert back to the previous version without GroundingDINO.

 ## Plan